 Here are some situations that could qualify for a hardship personal loan:

 Even if you're facing hardship, you still often need to meet the lender's standard requirements for getting a personal loan.
-Typically, you’ll need to provide the following to determine if you qualify:
+Lenders will typically check:

 In some cases, you may need to submit proof of your hardship, though that will vary a lot by lender and loan.